Computational-Rare-Disease-Genomics-WHG/VuTR/pipeline/README.md

 # Pipeline

-This is a description of the pipeline to annotate all of the ClinVar and gnomAD UTR variants for the UTR Visualization app.
+This is a description of the upstream pipeline to annotate all of the ClinVar and gnomAD UTR variants for the UTR Visualization apps with the UTRannotator.

-To run this pipeline we require docker and the cache.
+## Environment

+Use a conda environment named pipeline

+`sh
+conda env create --file ../pipeline_environment.yml pipeline conda activate
+`

+## Key scripts

+Create a snakemake pipeline for the following scripts.

+1. `download_clinvar.sh` : Downloads the weekly update of clinvar
+2. `download_gnomAD.sh` : Downloads gnomAD (Need to only do this once)
+3. `run_docker_vep.sh` : Runs docker on the whole set
+4. `create_sqlite_db.py` : Creates a sqlite3 database for use in the web_server

+Commandline Argument Options :
+`gnomad version`, `latest clinvar`, `assembly`, `output_db_sqlite3`

+## Install Docker

 ```sh
 docker pull ensemblorg/ensembl-vep